Seven tips for keeping your kids safe this summer

 Make sure you supervise your children while they’re swimming, sign them up for swimming lessons, make sure they’re wearing flotation devices if they’re young swimmers, and make sure everyone’s wearing a life jacket when they’re engaging in boating or other water activities.

-3) Encourage Hydration.
+3) Encourage hydration.

 When your kids are having fun outside in the warm weather, the last thing they want to do is stop playing to take a water break.
 But it’s important to remember that children get dehydrated faster than adults because their small bodies contain lower reserves of fluid than adults’ do.
 So encourage your kids to take frequent sips of water while they’re outdoors.
 A helpful rule of thumb is to make sure your child is urinating every 4-6 hours.